 Ensuring good practice and excellent student experience

-A comprehensive set of professional standards and guidelines for everyone involved in teaching and supporting learning in HE, it can be applied to personal development programmes at an individual or institutional level to improve teaching quality.
+A comprehensive set of professional standards and guidelines for everyone involved in teaching and supporting learning in HE, the PSF can be applied to personal development programmes at an individual, institutional or national level to improve teaching quality and celebrate success.

-We know from student surveys such as our Postgraduate Taught Experience Survey (PTES) that students care about good quality teaching.
-By aligning your practice to the UKPSF you show that you are committed to improving the quality of your teaching and supporting of learning to enhance the learning experience of your students.
+We know from student surveys that students care about good quality teaching.
+By aligning your practice to the PSF you show that you are committed to improving the quality of your teaching and supporting of learning to enhance the learning experience of your students.

-Depending on your role, you may find the UKPSF useful for:
+Depending on your role, you may find the PSF useful for:

 - identifying what skills you need to develop and enhance your practice and progress your career

-You are encouraged to use the UKPSF and to reflect on your teaching and support of student learning in order to remain in good standing.
+You are encouraged to use the PSF as a means to reflect on your teaching and support of student learning in order to continually develop your educational practice.

-At a time when the higher education sector is increasingly focused on teaching excellence, the UKPSF provides an external indication that a standard has been met and that as an institution you are committed to improving the student learning experience.
+At a time when the higher education sector is increasingly focused on teaching excellence, the PSF provides an external indication that an institution invests in the development of teaching and learning, and that as an institution you are committed to improving the student learning experience.

-A nationally-recognised framework for benchmarking success within HE teaching and learning support, the UKPSF is used by institutions to:
+As a globally-recognised framework for benchmarking success within HE teaching and learning support, the PSF is used by institutions to: